-Vermont is car-crashingly beautiful right now, and I have to make a point to watch the road, and only the road, when I’m out and about.
-It just seems impossible to go about my daily life when the natural world is putting on a display that just begs to be photographed.
+Vermont is getting ready for its annual gala event, and of course, you’re invited!
+The landscape is so stunning, so vibrant, that I have to make a point to watch the road, and only the road, when I’m out and about.
+It just seems impossible to go about daily life when the natural world is putting on a display that just begs to be photographed.
 The solution?
 A spur of the moment fall camping trip that’s all about soaking up the season.

 The view from Hogback Mountain in Wilmington.

 Who says awesome barbecue can only be found in the south?
 If you’re heading through this part of southern Vermont, you absolutely have to make a detour to eat this world-famous barbecue.
 Curtis Barbecue has been a seasonal staple around these parts for more than 35 years.
 It was featured in the New York Times way back in 1988 as the most awesome back road BBQ in Vermont, and even though I’m a proud vegetarian, my family will happily vouch for this all-American fare.

 Next stop, an new-to-us state park to take in the fall colors, eat a few s’mores, and drink a few beers with some of our favorite people.
 Quechee State Park is nestled in a deep valley east of the Green Mountains.
 It’s home to Vermont’s deepest gorge and has even been nicknamed the Grand Canyon of Vermont.
 The gorge was formed by glacial activity some 13,000 years ago, and now it attracts thousands of visitors each year.